tprasadtp/ubuntu-post-install/CONTRIBUTING.md

 5. All the files mentioned in app-list.list

 It can be safely assumed that end user will modify these files according to their requirements.
-That creates a problem if someone wishes to push something back to upstream from their forks.
+That creates a problem if someone wishes to push something back upstream from their forks.
 Because data and code live in same repository, it creates a problem.
 So to solve it I chose to turn `/data` into a git submodule, which now becomes a dependency of main repository.
 This handles the problem of